Causal inference for data-driven debugging and decision making in cloud computing: Introduction

-In recent years, the paradigm and business model of cloud computing \citep{armbrust2010view} has become increasingly popular.
-It allows to rent computing resources on-demand, and to use them efficiently by sharing them in a smart way, in particular using auctions to sell unused resources.
-Several new challenges arise from this paradigm.
-On a technical level, it is a problem to understand, control and debug the involved computing systems up to the size of several data centers, with as much automation as possible.
-On an economical level, while auctions for ``spot'' resources help providers to use resources more efficiently, the unpredictability of their prices and performance limits their utility for clients.
-In the absence of exact models, it is natural to try to address such problems using data driven methods \citep{padala2009automated,ostrowski2011diagnosing,snee2015soroban,chiang2014matrix,zheng2009justrunit}.
-However, standard machine learning only applies in i.i.d.\ settings, and does not make predictions about the effect of interventions, which is important though for debugging, control and integration of heterogeneous data.
-The present paper thus takes first steps towards addressing challenges of cloud computing using {\em causal} models \citep{Pearl2000,Spirtes2000}.
+The present paper takes first steps towards addressing challenges of cloud computing using {\em causal} models.
 Inferring causal models from (observational) data is notoriously hard, and convincing applications of causal modeling to real world problems are scarce.
-The present paper is no exception in that the main focus is conceptual and methodological rather than empirical.
-Our main contributions are: \begin{itemize}[leftmargin=*, noitemsep, nosep, nolistsep] \item We present two theoretical results for approximate causal inference, Propositions \ref{prop::approx_cf} and \ref{prop::approx_transf} in Section \ref{sec::pre}, which are of relevance for the subsequent cloud problems and beyond. \item In Section \ref{sec::deb}, we show how causal models and approximate counterfactuals form a unified approach for addressing cloud control and performance debugging problems. \item In Section \ref{sec::priv}, we use approximate integration of causal knowledge for first steps towards enabling cloud clients to better predict performance and costs, while preserving privacy. \end{itemize}
+The present paper is no exception in that the main focus is conceptual rather than empirical.
+Our main contributions are: \begin{itemize} \item We present two theoretical results for approximations in causal modeling, Propositions \ref{debugging:prop:approx_cf} and \ref{debugging:prop:approx_transf}, which are of relevance for the subsequent cloud problems and possibly beyond, in Section \ref{debugging:sec:pre}.
+It needs to be emphasized that the practicability of these theoretical results remains to be proved. \item In Section \ref{debugging:sec:deb}, we suggest first steps towards causal models and approximate counterfactuals as a principled, data-driven approach for addressing cloud control and performance debugging problems, integrating sandbox experiments. \item In Section \ref{debugging:sec:priv}, we use approximate integration of causal knowledge to enable cloud clients to better predict performance and costs, while preserving privacy, in a toy setting. \end{itemize}